 Understanding Hep C Testing

-Hepatitis C is one of the infectious diseases that leads to liver swelling called inflammation.
+Hepatitis C is one of the infectious diseases that leads to liver swelling, called inflammation.
 If you don’t treat it in time, it leads to serious liver damage.
+Here’s how hep C transmits from one person to another:

-- Shared syringes, needles, or any other tools used to inject drugs.
+- Shared syringes, needles, or any other tools used to inject drugs

-- Use of unsterilized tools for body services like tattooing and body piercing.
+- Use of unsterilized tools for body services like tattooing and body piercing

-- Sharing personal care items like nail clippers, scissors, and razors.
+- Sharing personal care items like nail clippers, scissors, and razors

-Call our team to start your hepatitis C test today in Chickasha, OK!
+Call our team to start your hepatitis C test today in Chickasha, OK.

 1. Antibody Tests